The arguments for health and safety have never been more apparent.

 Both the employee and the employer have a common law duty of care to each other, and to other employees.
 Both must exercise reasonable care in order to protect others from the risks of foreseeable injury.

 In the UK, the health and safety at work act lays down strict requirements.
 No-one, except domestic servants, is outside of it’s scope.
 Employees and employers alike must conform to the act or face the legal consequences.

-The financial argument
+The financial argument for health & safety